Leo Tolstoy

 8

 Some people seek the good in power, others in curiosity, in the sciences, yet others in pleasure.
 These three kinds of desires have founded three different schools, and all philosophers have followed one of the three.
 But those who came closer than anyone to true philosophy have understood that the common good—the object of everyone’s pursuit—must not consist in any private thing, which only some can possess and which, being a separate thing, sooner disappoints its owner by what it lacks than brings him pleasure by what it has.
-They have understood that the true good must be such that everyone can have it simultaneously, without diminishing it and without feeling envy, and that no one can lose it against his will.
+They have understood that the true good must be such that everyone can have it simultaneously, without diminishing it and without feeling envy, and that no one can lose it against their will.

 — Pascal